 - Why people should like your page.

-- Use photos that is set with the same dimension as the official Facebook Cover Photo Size which is 851 x 315 pixels.
+- Use photos that are set with the same dimension as the official Facebook Cover Photo Size which is 851 x 315 pixels.

 - You may, however, compile smaller photos into a collage to the fill the Cover Photo size.

 - The minimum dimension of image you use must be at least 720 pixels wide.